Website Terms of Use (Australia)

 Under Australian law, website terms can be enforceable as a binding contract even when they are presented electronically, provided that the user has been given reasonable notice of the terms and has had an opportunity to accept them.
 The Electronic Transactions Act 1999 (Cth) confirms that electronic contracts are valid and enforceable under Australian law.
 The strongest form of acceptance is a click-wrap agreement — where the user must actively click 'I Agree' or a similar button before proceeding — because this creates a clear record of acceptance.
 Browse-wrap agreements — where the user is simply notified that use of the site constitutes acceptance — are also recognised but can be more difficult to enforce.

 One of the most important features of Australian-compliant Website Terms of Use is the treatment of consumer guarantees.
 Unlike in many other countries, the ACL imposes mandatory consumer guarantees that cannot be excluded, restricted, or modified by contract.
-This means that even a comprehensive limitation of liability clause will not protect you if it purports to exclude a guarantee that the ACL mandates.
+This means that even a thorough limitation of liability clause will not protect you if it purports to exclude a guarantee that the ACL mandates.
 A well-drafted Australian Website Terms of Use will acknowledge this legal reality and confine any limitation of liability to what is actually permitted by law.

 Australian website operators also have obligations under the Privacy Act 1988 (Cth) if they handle personal information.
 This legislation, and the 13 Australian Privacy Principles (APPs) it contains, governs how personal information is collected, used, disclosed, and stored.
 Website Terms of Use should reference the operator's Privacy Policy and explain how user data will be handled in accordance with the APPs.
 Additional protections apply in the context of spam (Spam Act 2003 (Cth)) and online safety (Online Safety Act 2021 (Cth)).